Annual Policy Reminder

 Please take the opportunity to review important information and key policies in Stanford’s Administrative Guide.

-The following are some of the key employment-related polices and resources that should be reviewed regularly.
+The following are some of the key employment-related policies and resources that should be reviewed.

 University Code of Conduct

-As members of the Stanford University community, all faculty, staff, students, members of the Board of Trustees, university Officers and affiliates are responsible for sustaining the high ethical standards of this institution, and of the broader community in which we function.
-The university values integrity, honesty and fairness and strives to integrate these values into its teaching, research and business practices.
+All members of the University Community are responsible for sustaining the high ethical standards of this institution, and of the broader community in which we function.
+The University values integrity, diversity, respect, freedom of inquiry and expression, trust, honesty and fairness and strives to integrate these values into its education, research, health care and business practices.